dexhug/slimer/docs/README.md

 using this formula:
 `NEEDED SLEEP TIME - TIME TO EXECUTE CODE - TIME TO CALL FUNCTION = ACTUAL TIME YOU SHOULD SLEEP`

-The _WINDLL preprocessor definition must be defined when compiled your DLL (Visual Studio does this for you automatically).
+The _WINDLL preprocessor definition must be defined when you compile your DLL (Visual Studio does this for you automatically).

 Slimer is really more of a "Slock" than it is a "Slimer", but the name is too cool to change!